-- The Unified Entry Process (UEP) is a major component of our first pillar.
+- The Digitally Aligned Trade Architecture (DATA) initiative (formerly known as the "Unified Entry Process" or "UEP") is a major component of our first pillar.
 It is a reimagining of the entry process that will expedite release decisions, improve data collection, align authorities across agencies, and streamline business processes. - The concept is based in the premise that state-of-the-art technology, such as distributed ledgers, robotic process automation, and advancements in artificial intelligence, combined with updated statutory authorities, will allow CBP to gain never before realized transparency into the global supply chain.
 This means that actors, who were historically invisible to CBP's processes, would be able to provide data in near real time, in a secure and verifiable manner. - The trade is providing input for this updated entry process via the Commercial Customs Operations Advisory Committee (COAC) UEP working group, which has provided valuable, forward-leaning insights on how a new entry process can operate while ensuring goods continue to enter in a safe, secure manner.

-• With this process, the USG can move towards an automated, account-based, data-centric infrastructure where importation, targeting, and analytics processes will continually scale with trade volumes and industry demands.
+With this process, the USG can move towards an automated, account-based, data-centric infrastructure where importation, targeting, and analytics processes will continually scale with trade volumes and industry demands.